swiss-territorial-data-lab/regbl-poc-intyearpolator/README.md

 ![](doc/image/f2.png)

-Hence the matrix of probabilities of every point belonging to each cluster (λ - what can be considered a matrix of weighs) is multiplied by the the mean of each cluster ( 1 x *nc* matrix), forming the *A* matrix :
+Hence the matrix of probabilities of every point belonging to each cluster (λ - what can be considered a matrix of weighs) is multiplied by the the mean of each cluster ( 1 x *nc* matrix *mc*), forming the *A* matrix :

 ![](doc/image/eq2.png)